Boruch-Baum/emacs-crossword/README.md

    without any customization.

-   There exist four customizations for how `POINT` advances after you fill-in a square or navigate: `crossword-arrow-changes-direction` `crossword-wrap-on-entry-or-nav`, `crossword-tab-to-next-unfilled` `crossword-auto-nav-only-within-clue`.
+   There exist four customizations for how `POINT` advances after you fill-in a square or navigate: `crossword-arrow-changes-direction`, `crossword-wrap-on-entry-or-nav`, `crossword-tab-to-next-unfilled`, `crossword-auto-nav-only-within-clue`.

    If don't usually play more than one crossword in a sitting, you